Multi-step Jailbreaking Privacy Attacks on ChatGPT: Data Extraction Attacks on ChatGPT

 The New Bing introduces a new search paradigm from search to the combination of search and AIGC to improve search accuracy and relevance.
 Microsoft even names the new combination as the Prometheus model to emphasize its importance.
-Moreover, they claimed that safeguards were implemented to address issues like misinformation and disinformation, data safety, and harmful content.
+Moreover, they claim that safeguards are implemented to address issues like misinformation and disinformation, data safety, and harmful content.

 However, unlike ChatGPT, the New Bing frequently responds to direct prompts mentioned in Section~\ref{sec: Direct Prompts} according to our use cases.
 Here, we consider two attack scenarios with direct prompts for the new search paradigm.
-One is the free-form extraction that directly generates (name, email) pairs by only given the domain information, and the other is partially identified extraction, which recovers emails with given names and domain information.
+One is the free-form extraction that directly generates (name, PII) pairs given the domain information, and the other is partially identified extraction, which recovers PII with given names and domain information. \lhr{Though the search results are publicly available and not private, the New Bing may increase the risk of unintended personal data dissemination.}